wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 In this second part we'll:

 - Add our virtual Environment to [VSCode](https://code.visualstudio.com/).
+- Update our dependencies.
-- Integrate our dev dependencies with the editor.
+- Integrate our dev dependencies with the editor:
   - *Flake8*
   - *Black*
   - *Pytest*

-Before we start, make sure you have installed [VSCode](https://code.visualstudio.com/), added the [Python](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) extension and that you have followed and/or understood the [first part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1) of this article.
+Before we start, make sure you have installed [VSCode](https://code.visualstudio.com/), added the [Python](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) extension and that you have followed and/or understood the [First Part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1) of this article.

 ## Setting Up Poetry on VSCode